Not sure what pension option is best for you?

-With retirement on the horizon, you can start thinking about taking up that hobby that fell by the wayside or spending more time with the people you care about.
+With retirement on the horizon, you have different options that can help you live the lifestyle you want to enjoy after work.
+Be it taking up that hobby that fell by the wayside or spending more time with the people you love.

 Meet John – Mechanic, age 66.

-While the rental property would pay them enough to cover the basics if he retired, it’s always good to have a bit of extra money with which to enjoy life.
-So how could he make his money work harder?
+John wants a bit of help to figure out what’s the best way to make use of the savings and income he’s got.
+And while the rental property would pay them enough to cover the basics if he retired, it’s always good to have a bit of extra money with which to enjoy life.

-One of his pensions was with us and he saw that we offered financial advice.
-After speaking with one of our advisers, he realised he had a lot more choice than he thought.
+One of his pensions is with us and he’s noticed we offer financial advice.
+So he gives us a call and, after speaking with one of our advisers, realises he has a lot more choice than he previously thought.

-Our advisers were able to answer every question he had about income drawdown, and he felt comfortable moving his money into one place, knowing the benefits he’d get from it.
+John fully understands that though and is happy with his choice.
+Our adviser answered every question he had, and he feels comfortable moving his money into an income drawdown, knowing the benefits he’ll get from it.